Facebook must disclose app records for Massachusetts probe, judge rules

 Cambridge’s clients had included U.S. President Donald Trump’s 2016 election campaign.

-Davis said Facebook did not show that most of the materials Healey sought, including the identities of developers behind suspect apps, were protected by attorney-client privilege or were attorney “work product” and did not need to be disclosed.
+Davis said Facebook did not show that most of the material Healey sought, including the identities of developers behind suspect apps, was protected by attorney-client privilege or an attorney “work product” that did not need to be disclosed.

 “Only Facebook knows the identity of these apps and developers, and there is no other way for the attorney general to obtain this information on her own,” Davis wrote.